 Every year Belarus announces its entry for the Junior Eurovision Song Contest following the national selection held by the Belarusian Television and Radio Company.

-This year a 13-year-old singer, soloist of the popular song theater Khvilinka, Sasha Minenok has been selected to represent Belarus at the Junior Eurovision Song Contest 2016 in Violetta, Malta.
-The young singer won the national selection with his song Music of My Victories.
+This year a 13-year-old singer, soloist of the popular song theater Khvilinka, Sasha Minenok has been selected to represent Belarus at the Junior Eurovision Song Contest 2016.
+The young singer got the Crystal Microphone, a symbol of the national Eurovision selection.